Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 Do not follow this guide if:
 1. You've done it many many times before.
 It's all just the same.
-2. You want Ubuntu or SLES.
-These are not currently supported on Stacki 5.0.
+2. You want Ubuntu.
+It is not currently supported on Stacki 5.x.
 3. You want CentOS/RHEL 6.x - not supported yet.
 (Really?
 7.x beckons.)

 (If you really, really, really...really, need 2 or 3, use [Stacki-4.0](https://github.com/Teradata/stacki-documentation-4.x/wiki).

 ## Default cluster install

-Three steps:
+Four steps:
+1. Check Requirements
-1. Download the software
+2. Download the software
-2. Install the frontend.
+3. Install the frontend.
-3. Install backend(s).
+4. Install backend(s).

 That's it.

-Actually, I lied, it's four steps.

 Don't do any of this if you haven't checked your machine/VM against the requirements.